 With Easter around the corner, we have a great excuse to start thinking more about chocolate.

 Buying, gifting, eating and hunting for chocolate is a key part of Easter for many families.
 But is it possible to buy more ethical Easter eggs?
 Chocolate that isn’t damaging the environment?
 Or negatively affecting people around the world?
+Or harming animals?

 Palm oil.
 Unethically sourced cocoa.
 The large amount of non-recyclable packaging.
 These are all major red flags for many of the top Easter egg choices from well known chocolate brands.

-Ethical chocolate is available but it may not be as obvious as the big chocolate brands lining the aisles in every shop.
+Free from, vegan and fair trade ethical chocolate is available but it may not be as obvious as the big chocolate brands lining the aisles in every shop.
 That’s why we need to look further afield for more sustainably produced chocolate and more ethical Easter eggs.

 There’s now plenty of chocolate brands that are organic, Fairtrade, and ethically sourced.
 There’s also various options for those with specific dietary choices.
 Vegan friendly, lactose free and gluten free chocolates are all available if you know where to look.